CBFLivUni/PubLLican/README.md

 # PubLLican
 Extraction of species, genes and GO terms from publications, using GPT API

-To use:
+This folder contains a working example.
+A more comprehensive, in progress, workflow is in the llm-testbed folder To use:

     pip install -r requirements.txt